jstonge/pdf-zoo/README.md

 ## Tagxonomy
- - `ocr-free`: OCR-free transformer models mean that that the authors found a way to not do OCR (e.g. Tesseract or something like that) as preliminary steps in their modeling workglow.
+ - `ocr-free`: OCR-free transformer models mean that that the authors found a way to not do OCR (e.g. Tesseract or something like that) as preliminary steps in their modeling workflow.

 ## Other ressources